muratk3n/thirdwave/en/tweets/2019/week40.md

 See helicopter works bcz Titan has dense atmo.
 Rotors have air to push to create lift.
 The same task is much harder on Mars.

-And this article saz terraforming is at least possible? 🖖
+And this article saz terraforming Titan is at least possible? 🖖

 [Link](https://www.universetoday.com/128532/terraform-saturns-moons/)